ROCm/rocSOLVER/scripts/perf/README.md

 (note: select only one as small is a sub-set of medium which is a sub-set of large)
 ```

-For example, benchmarking `geqrf` with real single and real double precisions on the medium and small data sets would look like this:
+For example, benchmarking `geqrf` with real single and real double precisions on the medium and small size cases would look like this:
 ```
 ./perfoptim-suite geqrf s d medium
 ```